Have heard of BlaBlaCar?

 And so on.

-Have a clear development plan, talk to your hired team and make sure they as well you test your app completely before the launch.
+Have a clear ride sharing app development strategy, talk to your hired team and make sure they as well you test your app completely before the launch.

 Imagine you’ve downloaded a taxi app that provides cheaper service than Uber or any other similar platform and booked a taxi from it to get to a place.
 You waited 30 minutes but no car arrived.
 The driver didn’t get your request due to technical problems.